Council is working with the public to plan the Horsham Bypass and we want your feedback.

 Plumbing fit out is completed on the new Sawyer Park public toilets, with the final cleaning and anti-graffiti sealing now underway.
 This installation sits well in the natural landscape of the riverfront, with the colours of the concrete and timber detail reflecting the trunk colours of the river red gums.

+The area where Firebrace Street meets the river will form a key community meeting place with sheltered seating areas and a starting point to explore the riverfront.
 Construction of a large pergola-type structure is underway and, when completed by the end of winter, it will provide a framed view of the church spire at the very top of Firebrace Street.
+Signage and educational material about the site, including indigenous cultural heritage and post-settlement history will be integrated into the landscape development.
+A site for a cafe is also proposed in the longer term.

 The three barbecue shelters are nearing completion, with final fit out to begin soon.